decentraland/schemas/report/schemas.api.md

 // src/dapps/sale.ts:18:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/sale.ts:19:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/sale.ts:42:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
-// src/platform/scene/spawn-point.ts:6:3 - (ae-forgotten-export) The symbol "SinglePosition" needs to be exported by the entry point index.d.ts
+// src/platform/scene/spawn-point.ts:10:3 - (ae-forgotten-export) The symbol "SinglePosition" needs to be exported by the entry point index.d.ts
-// src/platform/scene/spawn-point.ts:6:3 - (ae-forgotten-export) The symbol "MultiPosition" needs to be exported by the entry point index.d.ts
+// src/platform/scene/spawn-point.ts:10:3 - (ae-forgotten-export) The symbol "MultiPosition" needs to be exported by the entry point index.d.ts
+// src/sdk/project/asset-json.ts:24:3 - (ae-forgotten-export) The symbol "AssetWearableGender" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)